What is "YOU ARE THE CHOSEN!"?

 How did potentially unwanted applications install on my computer?

-Some PUAs have "official" download pages, which are commonly promoted by deceptive sites.
-However, they can be downloaded/installed alongside other programs.
-"Bundling" is the term used to define this false marketing technique of packing ordinary content together with unwanted or malicious software.
-Rushed download/install processes (e.g. skipped steps and sections, etc.) increase the risk of potential system infiltrations and infections.
-When clicked on, intrusive ads can execute scripts, designed to download/install PUAs without user consent.
+Some PUAs have "official" download pages, which are commonly promoted by deceptive sites, however, they can also be downloaded/installed together with other programs.
+"Bundling" is the term used to define this deceptive marketing technique of packing normal content with unwanted or malicious software.

-Text presented in "YOU ARE THE CHOSEN!" scam's initial pop-up:
+Text presented in the initial pop-up of the "YOU ARE THE CHOSEN!" scam:

 YOU ARE THE CHOSEN!